Susette looks for ways to use her extensive spiritual, political, and practical experience to benefit people, wildlife, and the environment.

 How to Deter Bears

-If you don't want bears around, then don't provide for them, even accidentally:
+If you don't want bears around at all, then don't provide for them, even accidentally:

 - Move your trash cans inside the garage or gate and close it at night.